artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 * Full compatibility added for VIES and EORI validation in the Checkout Block.
 * General performance improvements.
 * Full code compliance with WordPress security standards.
+* Addition of document validation for new countries.
 * Minor fixes.
 = 3.2.0.1 =
 * Small fixes.